safe-global/safe-docs/pages/safe-core-sdk/auth-kit/guides/web3auth.md

 ## Create a Web3AuthModalPack instance

-We are going to use the provided `Web3AuthModalPack` exported in the `@safe-global/auth-kit` package.
+We're going to use the provided `Web3AuthModalPack` exported in the `@safe-global/auth-kit` package.

 Create an instance of the [Web3AuthModalPack](https://github.com/safe-global/safe-core-sdk/tree/main/packages/auth-kit/src/packs/web3auth/Web3AuthModalPack.ts) using the required `Web3AuthConfig` configuration object.